 ADLS Gen2 account for storing operating system images

-CDP uses an ADLS Gen2 storage account for storing operating system images used for VMs.
-By default, CDP creates this account during environment registration, but you can optionally pre-create it.
+Cloudera uses an ADLS Gen2 storage account for storing operating system images used for VMs.
+By default, Cloudera creates this account during environment registration, but you can optionally pre-create it.
 If needed, you can also copy the VHD files and create image resources manually.

-• Data Lake and Data Hub clusters (A single image is used for both)
+• Data Lake and Cloudera Data Hub clusters (A single image is used for both)

 • FreeIPA (A separate image is used)